 Differently, when you are injured on a private bus—such as a tour bus that takes you into Yosemite, or a tour bus traveling to Disneyland—you will be filing a personal injury claim against a private entity.
 In these cases, the statute of limitations is two years from the date of your injury.
 This means that you must file your lawsuit within two years from the date of the accident that caused your injuries, or else you can lose your right to obtain compensation.

-Learning More About the Common Carrier Rule
+More About how the Common Carrier Rule Impacts Bus Injury Lawsuits

 As we mentioned above, buses owe passengers a higher duty of care than other drivers do.
 In other words, California law tells us that we can expect bus drivers (and other parties that provide transportation to the general public) to exercise a higher duty of care when providing transportation.
 This elevated duty of care is what we refer to as the Common Carrier Rule.